Frequently Asked Questions about the Bridge Pass for the Grosse Ile Toll Bridge

 Q: Will I save money by using the Bridge Pass?

-If you are driving a Class 1 Vehicle, it is worth considering the cost savings with the Bridge Pass.
+lf you are driving a Class 1 Vehicle, it is worth considering the cost savings with the Bridge Pass.
 Commuters using the Bridge Pass five days a week for a round-trip could annually save $260 dollars.

 Q: Will I save time by using the Bridge Pass?

 A: Yes!
 Because no interaction with an attendant is required, the Bridge Pass provides the fastest way for vehicles to travel through the toll plaza at the Toll Bridge.
-Vehicles in the Attended Lane pay the user fee toll with tokens, cash or credit cards, so the attended lane will not move as quickly as the Bridge Pass-only Lane which enables you to pass through the toll plaza in just a few seconds.
-But, given the Bridge Pass Tag actually works in both the Attended Lane and the Bridge Pass-only Lane, you can always go through the lane with the fewest number of vehicles in line.
+Vehicles in the Attended Lane pay the user fee_ toll with cash or credit cards, so the attended lane will not move as quickly as the Bridge Pass-only Lane which enables you to pass through the toll plaza in just a few seconds.
+But, given the Bridge Pass Tag actually Work’s in both the Attended Lane and the Bridge Pass-only Lane, you can always go through the lane with the fewest number of vehicles in line.

 Q: How do I buy a Bridge Pass?

 A: You must first read the GIBC Bridge Pass Tag License Agreement and submit to the GIBC a signed Bridge Pass application with the proper payment (both the agreement and application can be downloaded at by clicking here).
 Purchasing a Bridge Pass requires you to use cash, a check or a credit card (a credit card is recommended for automatic account balance replenishment) to prepay $40 of user fee tolls plus make a $25 refundable deposit for the Bridge Pass Tag.